vercel/mcp-handler/README.md

 ### Authorization Flow

 1. Client makes a request with a Bearer token in the Authorization header
-2. The `verifyToken` function validates the token and returns auth info
+2. The `verifyToken` function validates the token and returns auth info with associated scopes
 3. If authentication is required and fails, a 401 response is returned
-4. If specific scopes are required and missing, a 403 response is returned
+4. If tool-specific scopes (defined in `requiredToolScopes`) or global scopes (defined in `requiredScopes`) are required and missing, a 403 response is returned with the required scopes in the `WWW-Authenticate` header
 5. On successful authentication, the auth info is available in tool handlers via `extra.authInfo`

 ### Per-Tool Scope Validation